 The growing popularity of concrete countertops has prompted manufacturers to upgrade their sealers, making them more stain-resistant, scratch-proof and easier to maintain than ever.

 While decorative concrete contractors may find it easy to promote custom concrete countertops these days, questions about food preparation, FDA ratings and safety may not be resolved so easily.

 Contractors should be sure they can answer these fundamental concerns as concrete countertops become more commonplace in America’s kitchens.
-As always, job number one is to understand the products you’re working with: how they perform, how they stand up over time, and how they can be maintained.
+As always, job No. 1 is to understand the products you’re working with: how they perform, how they stand up over time, and how they can be maintained.

 “There is no ideal sealer because there are always trade-offs,” says Lane Mangum of the Raleigh, N.C.-based Concrete Countertop Institute.
 She cites performance, stain resistance, aesthetics, ease of application and cost as some of the factors a contractor must consider.

 “If you’re able to offer a wide range of performance capabilities, you’re able to reach a wider customer base,” Mangum says.

 Contractors who want a natural look often opt for a penetrating sealer, but penetrating sealers won’t repel stains as well as others do.
 A stain-resistant sealer may be more prone to scratching.
 They also tend to be time-consuming and tricky to apply, Mangum says.
 Some concrete countertops can be cleaned with bleach, while others can’t.

 Concrete countertop expert Buddy Rhodes, of Buddy Rhodes Studio in San Francisco, has been experimenting with sealers for years.
 All have their pros and cons.
 He has settled on using a penetrating sealer, then a water-based topical sealer that provides a satin finish rather than a high-gloss sheen.
 A beeswax paste is the “sacrificial” coating on top of that.